 3. Sign up for business banking.

-Your business finances must be kept totally separate from your personal ones in order to maintain accurate records.
-With a business bank account, you can easily obtain statements and access products that would not be available to you as an individual.
+Your business and personal finances must be kept separate to maintain accurate records.
+Also, with a business bank account, you can get statements and access products that would not be available to you as an individual.

 4. Seek startup capital and/or loans.

-5. Decide on a business name and make sure it's available.
+5. Decide on a business name and make sure it is available.

 Make a list of the names that you like and perform a Google search to find any conflicts with other Texas business names.

 Check the Texas State Database.
-After you have confirmed that your business name is not trademarked, you need to check the Texas Department of State: Division of Corporations database to ensure that your business name is not the same or similar to another corporation registered in Texas.
+After you have confirmed that your business name is not trademarked, check the Texas Comptroller or SOSDirect websites to ensure that your business name is not the same or similar to another corporation registered in Texas.

-Once you have found a suitable name, make sure to register the matching web domain and social media handles, should you wish to market your business online.
+Once you have found a suitable name, make sure to register the matching web domain and social media handles.

 6. Request an Employer Identification Number (EIN).

-Every business needs to have an Employer Identification Number (EIN).
-Registering for an EIN is easy - all you need to do is go to the IRS website.
+Every business needs to have an EIN.
+Registering for an EIN is easy.
+Go to the IRS website.
 You can complete the application online, and save your EIN confirmation notice once you receive a number from the IRS.

 7. Acquire business licenses and permits.

 There are various costs associated with businesses obtaining filings and trademarks necessary for their business to operate legally in Texas.
-You can find a comprehensive list of these costs here.
+You can find a comprehensive list of these costs on the Texas Secretary of State's website.

 8. Hire employees.

-Texas law requires that all employers doing business in the state report the hiring of any person within 20 days of the date of hire.
+Texas law requires employers doing business in the state to report new hires within 20 days.
 Employers must also report the rehire of any former employee (TX Family Code Sec.
 234.101et seq.).
 Violations of the law may result in the assessment of fines against the employer.

-The Texas Employment Discrimination Law prohibits discrimination in employment, including hiring because of race, color, disability, religion, sex (including pregnancy, childbirth, and related medical conditions), national origin, or age (40 years or older) (TX Labor Code Sec.
-21.051et seq.).
+The Texas Employment Discrimination Law prohibits discrimination on the basis of race, color, disability, religion, sex (including pregnancy, childbirth, and related medical conditions), national origin, or age (40 years or older).
 The law applies to all public employers and to private employers with 15 or more employees.

 9. Check your business employer requirements.